TRANSCRIPT

 Noah Rahimzadeh 28:21

 Right?
 Exactly.
 I also love the mud water example, for a very specific reason.
 I think a lot of times when merchants come to us these days, and this was this required like educating the market.
 They come to us like, oh, we can turn this we can turn this cost center into a revenue channel.
 And that is 100% true, but that's almost like the more sophisticated or advanced value that the branded order tracking experience can bring.
 I think that in like just naturally the first thing that brands should actually be thinking about and that is setting their customers up for success and educating them on what to expect when that package arrives so that they can get the most bang for their buck and get that especially for first time buyers, making sure that they have a great experience with that first.
 That first purchase is extremely crucial and driving LTV and getting them to retain retaining them for the long term.
 We're doing a lot of research and writing and talking right now about the idea that like the first purchase is actually absolutely crucial but the second purchase is actually a ton more important in the sense that like no almost no brands are first purchase profitable anymore.
+Starting an ecommerce brand is difficult.
 So if you don't drive that second purchase that that first experience is not fantastic.
 You risk literally losing money on all the on all the inputs that you just put in not just time and resources on everything that you did to drive that person to your site and to get them to convert in the first place.
 So I love the mud water example that they're educating their customers on what the product is and how they what they should expect when they get it and how to best utilize it.
 Very similar use case with caraway.
 Caraway like realized early on that a lot of their new newly acquired customers were literally ruining the pants because they weren't caring for them properly.
 And so their tracking page experience started by just being here's what to expect when your awesome pants arrive, here's how to cook with them.
 And here's how to care for them so that they can get most longevity and use out of these.
 Not cheap, but well worth it.
 Right.
 Cooking Utensils and items.
 So I absolutely love that case.
 And that that that use case and think that it

 Drew Himel 30:49